 A narrow stance squat can lessen the demand of the glute medius to externally rotate the hip.
 If you can reduce the external hip rotation in the squat, you have the potential to keep your knees more in line with the toes and prevent any knee valgus from occurring.

-It’s important to note that I don’t recommend this tip for everyone.
+It’s important to note that I don’t recommend this tip to everyone.
 Picking your squat stance should be based on your individual proportions.

 For example, if you have long legs you definitely don’t want to squat in a narrow stance.
 It would just feel far too awkward.

-However, if you are naturally more built toward squatting in a narrow stance (short legs, shallow pelvis), then you’ll want to assess your current squat stance to determine whether you should consider bringing your feet closer together.
+However, suppose you are naturally more built toward squatting in a narrow stance (short legs, shallow pelvis).
+In that case, you’ll want to assess your current squat stance to determine whether you should consider bringing your feet closer together.

 The general rule of thumb is that your feet should be just outside shoulder-width apart with your toes slightly flared.
 If you’re squatting, for example, with your feet twice the distance of your shoulders apart, then you likely have room to modify your stance.